Source JSON modification options

 Add source filters

 By default, Coveo indexes all the items in your source URL.
-However, if you want to index only certain items or ignore unwanted items, you can add filters to your source configuration.
+However, if you want to index only certain items or ignore unwanted items on an item path basis, you can add filters to your source configuration.
 Coveo source configurations support inclusion and exclusion filters.
+See the JSON filter reference for guidance.

 JSON filter reference

-Your source URL and filters appear at the top of your JSON configuration as follows:
+In the Configuration tab of the Edit configuration with JSON panel, your source filters appear at the top of the JSON configuration box as follows:

 "addressPatterns": [